-The members of the Recreation Commission are currently Chair, Greg Mikolaities (2018), Corey Belden (2019), Brett Mulvey (2018), Maggie Duffy-Durkin (2019) Judy Scott (2019) and Joseph Persechino (2020).
+There are seven members of the Recreation Commission.
 They meet monthly to conduct business.
 Each meeting is open to the public and interested persons are welcomed to attend and encouraged to contribute thoughts and ideas toward making Rye a more vibrant community.

 The Recreation Department Staff include the Recreation Director, Programs Supervisor, Administration and Programs Assistant, Recreation Programs Assistant and Counselors.
 The Recreation Department Office is located at 55 Recreation Road in Rye.
-It is open Monday-Friday, 8:00-4:30 PM For more information contact Rye Recreation at (603) 964-6281.
+It is open Monday-Friday, 8:00-4:30 PM For more information contact Rye Recreation at (603)964-6281.